 Maintaining a healthy eating pattern throughout adolescence doesn’t require dieting or complicated meal plans.
 All it takes are some simple and smart eating choices to make a big difference in how you feel, both physically and mentally.
 Here are tips parents can share with their teens to help them get the nutrients they crave and have a healthy weight at the same time.

 - Feeling bad that your body doesn't look like the models in the magazines?
 Dump unrealistic, unhealthy body ideals.
 Focus on nourishing your body with smart food choices from MyPlate.

-- Change what you drink and get a health kick.
+- Change what you drink.
 Switch from regular soft drinks to beverages with real power.
-Ditch the empty-calorie drinks and give your body the nutrients it needs.
 Drink milk or fortified soy beverage for calcium and protein.
 For zero calories and pure refreshment, you can't do better than plain water.

 Be Adventurous: Expand Your Tastes